 The critical part of the trip is to ford the final deep gully near island Schiermonnikoog, when the flood has started already but the gully is still fordable.
 If you arrive too late at this final deep gully, you cannot ford it because the flood is already too high and the current too strong.
 Then you are trapped, because turning back is hopeless.
 It means a rescue team must be send out to save the group from drowning.
 In other words, being reasonably fit is a pre-condition to participate in this route.
 And, it underscores a knowledgeable guide is not a luxury.

 The Postman from Pellworm – Heinrich Liermann (1882-1974) from the island Pellworm, was postman for the Halligs: the salt-marsh islands of the Wadden Sea in the region Nordfriesland in Germany.
 Delivering mail at the Halligs in Nordfriesland was done by walking the seabed at low tide.
 In 1917 Liermann started with his job as postman and he did this for forty-six years.
-It has been calculated he walked about 100,000 kilometers for his job.
+It has been calculated he walked about 100,000 kilometres for his job.
 In summer, he walked barefoot.
 In winter, in heavy waterproof clothing.
-It was during the Second World War that he rescued two Canadian airforce pilots from drowning.
+It was during the Second World War that he rescued two Canadian air force pilots from drowning.
 So, a hero twice!

 So far, for the worldly aspects.
 Now let’s turn to the spiritual signs which are so obvious once they have pointed out to you.

 The first sign.
 You start walking just north of village Kloosterburen, not far from village Pieterburen, as said the start of the Pieterpad hiking trail.
-Kloosterburen is translated as ‘cloister neighborhood’.
+Kloosterburen is translated as ‘cloister neighbourhood’.
 Once, two Premonstratensian monasteries were located here.
 The oldest founded in the second half of the twelfth century.
 It is, together with the monastery in Ter Apel, one of the last strongholds of Catholicism in province Groningen after the arrival of Protestantism.
 The Anglo-Saxon monk Saint Willibrord, who did a lot of work in spreading the Gospel in Frisia at the end of the seventh century, albeit with limited success, is being worshiped at Kloosterburen to date.

 Another sign that gives away the spiritual significance, is the size of the group.
 The maximum size of a group that may wander with a guide on this route is twelve.
 That is no coincidence either.
 Twelve being the holy number of the twelve Disciples of Christ.
 When Saint Willibrord crossed the North Sea to Frisia around the year 690, he was part of a group of twelve monks.
 The famous, fifth-century Voyage of Saint Brandon the Navigator, likewise.
 Saint Brandon too was part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown and heathen lands.
 The oldest lighthouse of the Wadden Sea stands at island Terschelling and is called after this saint, namely the Brandaris.
 It is dated end sixteenth century.

 Furthermore, there exists an medieval legend, preserved in Old Frisian law texts, in which the number of twelve is holy.
 It is the saga how the Frisians received their laws.
 According to this legend twelve asegas from the Seven Sealands of Frisia had to choose the new laws of Frisia.
 It was Charlemagne himself who had ordered them to do so.
-An asega was a kind of law expert who moderated the trials during the thing assemblies.
+An asega was a kind of law expert who moderated the trials during assemblies of the thing or ding.
 After they had been incapable to choose the new laws, as punishment Charlemagne put them on an uncontrollable little boat out at sea to perish.
 At sea they were rescued by Christ, who guided the twelve asegas back safely to the shores.
 Also, the asegas received the new laws for Frisia from Christ.
 This legend is codified in the Codex Unia of ca. 1650, the Jus Municipale Frisonum of ca. 1350, and in a codex dated 1484-1486.
 The saga itself is considered to be as old as thirteenth century.

 In other words, when you go out to sea to walk to island Schiermonnikoog, be mindful of the fact you resemble the Twelve Disciples being guided by their Teacher.
 A guide who will steer his followers through hazards and danger to the safety of dry land.
 And, we still have not spoken yet about the parallels of the guide’s first name Peter with Peter the Disciple, and his last name Rozema, which corresponds with a rosary.